akurbanoff/Linkage/README.md

 # Linkage — Deep Link Parsing Library for Kotlin (Android)

-## Overview

-Linkage simplifies deep link handling in Android apps by automatically parsing URIs into Kotlin data classes or sealed class hierarchies.
-You define URL patterns with placeholders using the `@LinkageDeepLink` annotation, and the library does the rest — extracting parameters, converting types, and constructing objects.
+**Linkage** is a Kotlin library for Android that simplifies deep link handling.
+It automatically parses URIs into Kotlin data classes or sealed class hierarchies, eliminating the need for manual string manipulation and routing logic.

+## ✨ Features

+* **Annotation-Driven**: Define deep link patterns directly in your Kotlin classes using `@LinkageDeepLink`.
+* **Type-Safe Parsing**: The library handles URI parameter extraction, type conversion (`String`, `Int`, `Long`, `Float`, `Double`, `Boolean`), and object construction.
+* **Sealed Class Support**: Model multiple, mutually exclusive deep link destinations in a type-safe way.
+The library automatically selects the correct subclass based on the URI.
+* **Bidirectional Conversion**: Not only can you parse URIs into objects, but you can also generate URIs from your data objects using `LinkageUriConverter`.
+* **Flexible Pattern Rules**: Supports path parameters with a simple `{param}` syntax and optional query parameters.
+* **Error Handling**: Gracefully returns `null` if parsing fails and provides optional error callbacks for debugging.

-## Installation
+## 📦 Installation

-Add the library to your module's `build.gradle.kts`:
+Add the library to your module's `build.gradle.kts` file:

 ```kotlin
 dependencies {